scaleracademy/scaler-september-open-source-challenge-2022/Challenges/challenge_5.md

 github_user_name: YOUR-GITHUB-USERNAME
 ---
 ```
-5. Submit your Pull Request
+5. Submit your Pull Request on the main challenge repo.